 Green Space Management

-These natural areas are typically identified in the bear hazard assessment and included in the human-bear conflict management plan, along with recommendations on how to resolve their potential to cause conflicts.
-Steps designed to eliminate the potential for these non-natural features to contribute to a conflict situation in the community should also be addressed in the community’s conflict management plan.
+These natural areas are typically identified in the bear hazard/conflict assessment and included in the human-bear conflict management plan, along with recommendations on how to resolve their potential to cause conflicts.

 Removing plants attractive to bears

 It is important to remove plants (or their fruit) that are attractive to bears in areas where you don’t want bears to feed.
-These plants can include non-native ornamental shrubs and trees that produce berries/fruit as well as natural bear foods, such as buffalo-berry and huckleberry.
+These plants can include non-native ornamental shrubs and trees that produce berries/fruit as well as natural bear foods, such as buffaloberry and huckleberry.
+Here's how Canmore reduced human-bear conflict by removing buffaloberry plants.

 Consider prohibiting the use of bear foods as ornamental shrubs or landscaping features.
 This will help prevent problems before they occur.